Skip to content

 Health coverage and child care

 Medical bills can turn a small crisis into a large one.
-Nevada Health Link explains Medicaid and Nevada Check Up starting points, and the Nevada Medicaid site has member and enrollment information.
+Nevada Health Link explains Medicaid and Nevada Check Up starting points, and Nevada Medicaid has member and enrollment information.
 Apply for Medicaid for yourself and your children as soon as income drops.
 Do not wait until a medical bill arrives.

 Child care help can be just as urgent if you might lose a job or cannot attend training.
-Nevada’s Child Care and Development Program provides financial help for approved care when a family meets rules.
-The statewide child care fund site explains that CCDF can help parents pay for child care and can connect families with Resource and Referral support.
-Some applicants may face a waitlist or co-pay, so ask what applies now.
+Nevada’s Child Care and Development Program can help some families pay for approved care when they meet program rules.
+The child care fund site explains CCDF help and Resource and Referral support.

+Some applicants may face a waitlist, a co-pay, or provider limits.
+Ask the child care office what applies now and whether your provider is approved.
 For Nevada-specific next steps, see ASMOM’s Nevada health guide and Nevada child care guide.

 Cash help, job loss, and child support